fadli0029/ImageProcessingWithMatLab/README.md

 # Image Processing With MATLAB

-This project is from the Lab Assignment in my ECE 5 class, Introduction to Electrical and Computer Engineering.
+This project is from the Lab Assignment in my ECE 5 class, Introduction to Electrical and Computer Engineering at the University of California San Diego.
 In this project, I learned about **Digital Signal Processing**.
 Upon completing this assignment, I have a strong understanding on concepts like pixels.

 One of the most valuable experiences from this project is being able to refine my skills in using MATLAB and its built-in functions.